All Episodes

 His voice is more powerful in his death than what it was when he was going from campus to campus to campus.

-The bad side is obviously the social media silos, because the algorithms know what keeps you engaged is rage, anger, and that's what keeps you scrolling through TikTok or Instagram or you do whatever it is that you're going through.
+The bad side is obviously the social media silos because the algorithms know what keeps you engaged is rage, anger, and that's what keeps you scrolling through TikTok or Instagram or YouTube, whatever it is that you're going through.

-And so, you know, parents uh are gonna have to really monitor uh what their kids are viewing through social media.
+And so, you know, parents are going to have to really monitor what their kids are viewing through social media.

-FBI director Cash Patel actually spoke to this as being one of the biggest challenges, people be getting becoming radicalized in these silos, just in these couple set of uh uh very active hearings, let's say, you know, but that that's we call that an intense fellowship on the budgeting point.
+FBI Director Kash Patel actually spoke to this as being one of the biggest challenges, people becoming radicalized in these silos, just in these couple sets of very active hearings, let's say.

-Yeah, I what I'm hearing you saying about Charlie Kirk is you know that he provided a kind of a model for how to I don't know help America get back to its roots, or or getting some kind of unity.
+Yeah, what I'm hearing you saying about Charlie Kirk is that he provided a kind of a model for how to, I don't know, help America get back to its roots or getting some kind of unity.

-I don't know, that word is a little bit uh fraught for me because you know there's there's there's there's like the Maoist way of unity, sure, right?
+I don't know, that word is a little bit fraught for me because there's like the Maoist way of unity, right?

-Which is you eliminate the people that don't that have different views, right?
+Which is you eliminate the people that don't have different views, right?

-The different kind of unity where we you know realize that we're not each other's enemies, even though we have very different viewpoints.
+We're talking about a different kind of unity where we realize that we're not each other's enemies, even though we have very different viewpoints.

 Unity can be a bad word, unity can be a good word.